An Engager's Guide to IR35

 Final thoughts

-IR35 compliance is not just about making a one-time determination.
+OPW / IR35 compliance is not just about making a one-time determination.
 It requires ongoing diligence to ensure that the working practices of your contractors reflect the terms of your contracts and that your decisions hold up under scrutiny.
-Non-compliance carries financial and reputational risks, so taking reasonable care is essential.
+Non-compliance carries significant financial risks, so taking reasonable care is essential.

 If you are unsure of your obligations or need support or further IR35 guidance, contact Bauer & Cottrell today.